clstmbrly/Practice-Testing-Area/fpki_hottopic_microsoftconstraint.md

 #### Option 1 (Recommended):&nbsp;&nbsp;FPKI instructs Microsoft to remove the FCPCA (COMMON) Root certificate trust bit from the Microsoft trust store.

+* **Result 1:**&nbsp;&nbsp;Impacts agencies that use SSL certificates for intranet and internet websites, if an FPKI CA(s) issued the server authentication certificate(s).

-* **Result 1:**&nbsp;&nbsp;Your users will get errors when browsing with Microsoft Edge/IE or Chrome to intranet<!--internet also?--> websites that use FPKI CA-issued SSL certificates.
+* **Result 2:**&nbsp;&nbsp;Your users will get errors when browsing with Microsoft Edge/IE or Chrome to intranet or internet<!--internet also?--> websites that use FPKI CA-issued, SSL certificates.<!--server authentication certs?-->

 > **How can we limit this impact?**&nbsp;&nbsp;Network domain administrators can distribute new group policies to restore the _pre-change_ behavior for Microsoft OS-based, government-managed equipment.
-(See _Option 1 FAQs_ and _Microsoft Certificate Trust Lists [CTL] recommended reading_.)
+(See _Option 1 FAQs_ and _Microsoft Certificate Trust Lists [CTL] recommended reading_ below.)

-* **Result 2:**&nbsp;&nbsp;Based on agency feedback, Option 1 would have the least impact on mission-critical operations and systems.
+* **Result 3:**&nbsp;&nbsp;Based on agency feedback, Option 1 would have the least impact on mission-critical operations and systems.

 **FAQs for Option 1**